SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Cloud_Platform/Overview_DCP.md

 ### DataMiner as a Service *(coming soon)*

 Finally, **DataMiner as a Service** will allow you to spin up your DataMiner System in the cloud in just a few minutes with Skyline-hosted DataMiner nodes (SaaS).
-While we’re working on the GA of those services, customers can already contact us today!
+While we’re working on the general acceptance of those services, customers can already contact us today!

 ## Collaboration